The PM thinks she can get away with blaming local authorities for the lack of house building in the UK, totally ignoring the facts.

 “Now is the time to step up.
 [Mrs May] said she wants us to step up, and we’re ready to step up.
 Now we need to be given the freedom to be able to.”

 And Labour’s London Assembly Spokesperson for Housing, Tom Copley AM said

 “It’s a bit much for the Government to blame councils for a lack of housebuilding when ministers refuse to give councils the powers and finances necessary for them to build large numbers of homes directly.

 The Treasury refuses to remove the borrowing cap for council house building, which means it’s easier for a council to borrow to buy a shopping centre than to build new homes.”

 Let’s be clear on the housing crisis: not enough homes are being built in the UK and this is directly down to Tory policy for the last three decades.
 May’s blaming it on local authorities is an utter joke.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.